Skip to main content

 You Might Like These...
 Co-op Reflections

 In the winter of 2013, SFU Geography student Christiane Pulluau trekked to La Paz, Bolivia to work with a CED (Community Economic Development) group.
-She shared her diary entries with us, and we present the third insallment: Arts and Culture in March.
+In her final instalment she shares some of her favourite places.